Does Violence Beget Violence?

 The best answer, I think, is one that goes even deeper than politics into shared identity and meaning.
 For lack of a better, term, I’ll call it the spiritual answer.
 A society that does not have a spiritual commitment to nonviolence—one that is embedded in its shared identity and meaning—will inevitably see that violence spread.
 Violence of the heart, even more than violence within the law, is hard to contain.
 Here, finally, we are getting closer at truth.
 Over the long term, the shared identities of a society define who the people are.
 And when these shared identities allow for violence, it’s hard to contain them to a narrow class of targets.
 It is hard to say, “Torture for thee, but not for me.”
 Once torture is allowed, it spreads because all of us are an “other” or “thee” to someone.

-I’ve written y on this subject previously.
+I’ve written on this subject previously.
 But I think it’s important for this argument to be shared and debated more regularly.
 Because, if we are to escape the curse of violence, we have to understand its origin: the (collective) human heart.